 J.F.K.
 Middle School – Role of the Counselor

-In the Guidance Department at J.F.K. we recognize that middle school is an exciting, yet challenging time for our students and families.
+In the Counseling Department at J.F.K. we recognize that middle school is an exciting, yet challenging time for our students and families.
 During early adolescence, middle school students face unique developmental milestones that will have an impact on academic achievement.
 In today’s world, our students are living in an increasingly diverse society, with new technologies, and expanding opportunities and social pressures.
 For these reasons, every student needs support and guidance during this time of rapid growth and change.
 As school counselors, our primary goals during this period of development are to support an awareness of self, respect for others, a positive sense of self-worth, and personal responsibility.
-In the guidance office we strive to create a safe environment in which students can explore and develop the resiliency and coping mechanisms needed to successfully negotiate the passage towards young adulthood.
+In the counseling office we strive to create a safe environment in which students can explore and develop the resiliency and coping mechanisms needed to successfully negotiate the passage towards young adulthood.

-Grade Level Guidance Counselors
+Grade Level Counselors

 Each counselor is assigned to work with one grade level of students.
 Ideally, the counselor will pick-up students as they enter grade 6, and continue to work with them as they progress through grades 7 and 8.
 This model allows us to get to know the students in our caseload well, and have some continuity from year to year.
-Working with a specific grade level of students also allows us to work closely with the teaching Teams for that grade, fostering close communication and oversight for the educational planning of each student.
-Counselors also maintain on-going collaboration with our administration, school psychologist, social workers, special education staff, and nurse in addressing the developmental needs of our students.
+Working with a specific grade level of students also allows us to work closely with the teaching teams for that grade, fostering close communication and oversight for the educational planning of each student.
+Counselors also maintain on-going collaboration with our administration, school psychologist, social workers, special education staff and nurse in addressing the developmental needs of our students.
 We consider ourselves to be part of a team working towards the healthy development of our students.
-Communication and involvement with parents and guardians is a vital component of this partnership.
-Parents/guardians are encouraged to contact us whenever they have any questions or concerns about their student.
+Communication and involvement with caregivers is a vital component of this partnership.
+Caregivers are encouraged to contact us whenever they have any questions or concerns about their student.
 We are especially grateful when this communication is initiated around issues of academic concern, illness, loss, separation, divorce, stress or other family crisis.

 School Adjustment Counselor